 When this question was first asked in a legal context (roughly 50 years ago), three factors were used to define ‘biological sex': the chromosomes of an individual, what gonads (ovaries or testes) they possess, and their genitals.
 This is overly simplistic as it turns out that many different combinations of these three factors exist than the two categories everyone was assumed (or expected?) to fall into.

 The rest of this post will contain science.
-This so-called area (pronounced ‘sky-ense’) is feared by many, however much like circumcision, is only to be feared when done badly*.
-For anyone apprehensive, I challenge you to read on.
+For anyone apprehensive, I dare you to read on.
 I double dare you.

 We are all told in school that with regards to chromosomes, men = XY and women = XX.
 For many people this is true.
 On the Y chromosome, which is a small, stumpy little thing, lies a gene called SRY, which stands for ‘Sex Determining Region Y’.
 It is responsible for unspecified gonads in a foetus to develop into testes.
 Seems pretty straightforward.
 However this area of the Y chromosome can in rare cases cross over to an X chromosome.
 If this X chromosome is then inherited, an individual who is XX but in all other ways ‘male’ (gonadally, genitally, and in appearance when older) will result.
 If the SRY-less Y chromosome is inherited, then the foetus will be XY, but otherwise ‘female’.
 Because sex on a birth certificate is decided just from someone taking a cursory glance, these conditions may be undiagnosed until the age of puberty, or sometimes not at all.

 Individuals who possess a SRY gene will develop testes.
 Testes then produce testosterone, which is responsible for the development of typically male external genital structures (penis and scrotum) and internal genital structures (the bits needed for reproduction inside that aren’t the testicles themselves – mainly specific tubes).